DuranAlexanderHughes/rshell/README.md

 -------------------------
 </h2>

-There are six classes that are implemented in this program, a base class named 'Base', a 'Parse' and 'Cmd' class and three connector classes, giving a listing of classes as:
+There are multiple classes that are implemented in this program, a base class named 'Base', a 'Parse' and 'Cmd' class and multiple connector classes, giving a listing of classes as:
 <ul>
 <li>Base</li>